 What Is A Visual Metaphor In Film?

-What Is A Visual Metaphor In Film?
-A visual metaphor is something that is used to represent or symbolize another thing through imagery.
 A visual metaphor can be thought of as a comparison between two things, with one of the things represented by an image that stands in for it.

-10-1.22 = Example: The Hunger Games: Catching Fire Before I get into the definition of a visual metaphor, I want to clarify that I will be talking about them in film.
+Before I get into the definition of a visual metaphor, I want to clarify that I will be talking about them in film.
 Visual metaphors are also used in painting, literature, music, theatre and other forms of art.

 But since this article is about film, I will only be discussing film visual metaphors.
 Trying to find the answer to “What is a visual metaphor?” really got me thinking.